 Your quick guide to subjects starting this winter

 Love it or hate it, winter is here.
-As the weather starts to bite, the days grow shorter, and we all start to rug up at home, it could be the perfect time of year to consider taking on some study.
+As the weather starts to bite, the days grow shorter, and we all start to rug up at home, it could be the right time of year to think about your next study move.

 There are plenty of subjects starting in mid-to-late July, especially across the humanities, business and law.
 The beauty is: you don’t have to be enrolled in a longer course to take these.
 They are standalone subjects open to anyone.